 - Examine the Roots: Trim any damaged or decaying roots with sterile, clean scissors.

-- Watering: After repotting, water the plant properly to help the ground settle and air pockets removed.
+- Watering: After repotting, water the plant properly to help the ground settle and air pockets be removed.

 Knowing possible pests and diseases is crucial for the wellbeing of your Alocasia sinuata.
 Look for these typical problems: